 The height is what makes this trek challenging.
 That said, anyone who is reasonably fit could do this hike with or without a guide.
 It is a popular trail with lots of facilities on the way.
 The key is to take it slow to give your body enough time to adjust.

 The Annapurna Circuit trek is also one of the most diverse trails in Nepal.
-Going from the tropical lush and green lowlands to the farmed terraced hills and the arid high altitude mountains.
-The highlights are definitely the view on the snow-capped peaks around you when you cross the Thorung La.
+Going from the tropical lush and green lowlands to the farmed terraced hills and the arid high-altitude mountains.
+The highlights are definitely the view of the snow-capped peaks around you when you cross the Thorung La.

 On the way, you will meet the different ethnic groups that live in Annapurna.
 The rural villages that you pass through all have their own character.
 On the way, there are plenty of basic hotels and restaurants to stay the night.

 The full trek starts in Besisahar and ends in Beni.
 This would take more than 3 weeks.
 Due to road access, there are now many ways to make the hike a bit shorter.

 13. Kowloon Peak Hong Kong